Koushikphy/PESMan/README.md

 3. Though the neighbour database is created to keep the distances between neighbours, the database itself is never used in any of the calculation.
 4. RunManager saves the mmcscf iteration numbers in `IterMultiJobs.dat`, and only imports if its below 39 iteration.
 5. To add some new geometries to an existing data base, re-run the `CreateNewDbs.py` by providing the __new complete list of full geometries__.
 The script will check for existing geometries in the data base and update it with new additional geometries.
 This will modify all the neighbour geometry information, but won't interfere with any existing results in database.
+6. If some calc is semi successful i.e. if like mrci enrgy and ddr are done in a single calc and energy is successful but nact is failed, then run the `collectFailed.py` to store the semi successful jobs in a new table in database and also store the result in datafile

 ### Notes for H3 system: